 Common questions about this comparison

-What is the key difference in resolution between the two?
+What is the primary difference in resolution between these two projectors?

-The NexiGo Aurora Pro MKII provides true Native 4K resolution.
-The Epson LS11000 uses 4K PRO-UHD pixel shifting technology, which processes and projects 4K images but is not a native 3840x2160 chip.
+The NexiGo Aurora Pro MKII offers true Native 4K resolution, providing distinct pixels for ultimate clarity.
+The Epson LS11000 uses 4K PRO-UHD pixel shifting technology to achieve a 4K-like image, which is excellent but not natively 4K.

-Which projector performs better in rooms with some ambient light?
+Which projector is better for a room with some ambient light?

 Explore Other Categories